-- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332, because there is complete diversity of citizenship between Plaintiff and the Defendants.
-Further, Plaintiff has suffered business losses in an amount greater than \$200,000.00.
+5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332, because there is complete diversity of citizenship between Plaintiff and Defendant.
+Further, Plaintiff has suffered business losses in an amount greater than \$80,000.00.
 The amount in controversy necessary for diversity jurisdiction over a declaratory judgment action is measured by the value of those business losses.
-Id. at § 1332(a). - 6.
-This Court has personal jurisdiction over Defendants, Hartford and Sentinel.
-At all relevant times Defendants have engaged in substantial business activities in the State of New York.
-At all relevant times Defendants transacted, solicited, and conducted business in New York through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in New York.
-Defendants purposefully availed itself of personal jurisdiction in New York because it contracted to provide insurance to Plaintiff in New York which is the subject of this case. - 7.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendants are corporations that have substantial, systematic, and continuous contacts in New York and within the Southern District of New York.
-Further, the insurance sold to Plaintiff which is the subject of this case was sold in the Southern District of New York.
+Id. at § 1332(a).

+6. This Court has personal jurisdiction over Defendant, Travelers.
+At all relevant times Defendant has engaged in substantial business activities in the State of New York.
+At all relevant times Defendant transacted, solicited, and conducted business in New York through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in New York.
+Defendant purposefully availed itself of personal jurisdiction in New York because it contracted to provide insurance to Plaintiff in New York which is the subject of this case.

+7. Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendant are corporations that have substantial, systematic, and continuous contacts in New York and within the Southern District of New York.